harishbalasub/CarND-Capstone/README.md

 A low pass filter is also used to smooth out the jittery commands.

+#### Module Tuning Parameters and Debug Flags

+* waypoint_updater/waypoint_updater.py
+    - logEnable - Enable Debug Logs in this module.
+Default is False.
+    - loopEnable - The waypoint loader decelerates to 0 velocity after one round. loopEnable allows Car to ignore 0 velocity and do continuous loop around the track.
+Default is False.
+    - dontStopTwiceEnable - Dont Stop Twice at same Traffic Light.
+Default is True.

+* twist_controller/dbw_node.py
+    - logEnable - Enable Debug Logs in this module.
+Default is False.

+* tl_detector/tl_detector.py
+    - logEnable - Enable Debug Logs in this module.
+Default is False.
+    - useTrafficLightsDebugEnable - For Debugging only.
+Use Traffic Light State from /vehicle/traffic_lights instead of Image Classification.
+Default is False.
+    - saveImgEnable - Enable saving Images in self.imgDir directory.
+Default is False.
+    - saveImgRate - Rate at which Images are saved.
+Default is 10
+    - stop_zone - 8m (Site or Test Lot) , 60m (when using Image Classification), 50m (when using useTrafficLightsDebugEnable).
+    - slowDownAtTrafficLightEnable - Slow Down when entering stop_zone irrespective of traffic light state.
+For Simulator Default is True else False.

+* tl_detector/light_classification/tl_classifier.py
+    - logEnable - Enable Debug Logs in this module.
+Default is False.
+    - PATH_TO_MODEL - Set to 'light_classification/ssd-site.pb' for Site and 'light_classification/ssd-sim.pb' for Simulator run.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).